Bikeman868/OwinFramework/readme.md

   for performance reasons.

-* The different types of dependencies are examined by the builder which then builds the OWIN middleware chain so that all dependencies are satisfied.
+* The different types of dependencies are examined by the builder which then builds the OWIN middleware pipeline so that all dependencies are satisfied.

-* There can be routing middleware components that split the OWIN chain into multiple chains and each of these chains can be configured with different implementations.
-Continuing from the example at the start of this document, I can specify that my routing middleware must run after session and that it split the chain in two, one for the UI and one for the API.
-These two chains need to be configured differently.
+* There can be routing middleware components that split the OWIN pipeline into multiple routes and each of these routes can be configured with different implementations.
+Continuing from the example at the start of this document, I can specify that my routing middleware must run after session and that it split the pipeline in two, one for the UI and one for the API.
+These two pipelines need to be configured differently.

-#### Example application code to configure the OWIN chain
+### Example application code to configure the OWIN pipeline

 This is an example of how an appllication can use the builder.
 Note that applications do not have to use the builder, but it makes dependency